Maxim-Mazurok/google-api-typings-generator/gapi.client.sqladmin-v1beta4/readme.md

 });

 /*
+Add a new trusted server certificate version for the specified instance using Certificate Authority Service (CAS) server CA. Required to prepare for a certificate rotation.
+If a server certificate version was previously added but never used in a certificate rotation, this operation replaces that version.
+There cannot be more than one certificate version waiting to be rotated in.
+For instances not using CAS server CA, please use AddServerCa instead.
+*/
+await gapi.client.sql.instances.addServerCertificate({
+  instance: 'instance',
+  project: 'project',
+});

+/*
 Creates a Cloud SQL instance as a clone of the source instance.
 Using this operation might cause your instance to restart.
 */
 await gapi.client.sql.instances.clone({